wwivbbs/docs/docs/net37_docs.md

 determine if a "contact person" has been designated for the network you are interested in.

-    The node number should be entered in INIT under Option
+    The node number should be entered in wwivconfig under Option
-N.  You may wish to enter information in INIT for a "Net low time" and "Net high time".
+N.  You may wish to enter information in wwivconfig for a "Net low time" and "Net high time".
 If you do this, it means
 that beginning at the low time and ending with the high
 time, a user who attempts to log in will receive a message